fangohr/finmag/doc/aboutfinmag.rst

 * Section ``logging``:

+  - ``logfile``: Specifies one or multiple logfiles to which the Finmag output will be copied.
+Any non-existing files will be created.
+If a file already exists then new output will be appended at the end.

+    Filenames specified by relative paths are interpreted as being relative to the directory in which the simulation was started.
+This is useful if one wants to keep logging output separate for each simulation.
+If, on the other hand, a global logfile is desired (in which all output from all simulations is kept together) then an absolute filename should be given.

+    It is possible to specify multiple logfiles, as in the example above.
+In this case they should appear one per line, and each such line must begin with at least one space.

   - ``console_logging_level``: Sets the threshold logging level for logging messages that are sent to console using the Python `logging <http://docs.python.org/library/logging.html>`__ library.
 Default value is DEBUG; set it to WARN or higher to reduce the amount of messages sent to the console.
 Possible values are DEBUG, INFO, WARN, ERROR, CRITICAL.

   - ``dolfin_logging_level``: Sets the threshold logging level for messages from FEniCS/Dolfin.
 Dolfin has its own logging facility for C++ code that is separate from Python's `logging <http://docs.python.org/library/logging.html>`__.
 Possible values are DEBUG, INFO, WARN, ERROR, CRITICAL, PROGRESS.